GitauHarrison/notes/start_flask_server.md

 This is a good starting point for your Flask learning.
 You can build on this project by adding more routes, templates, and view functions.
 You can even learn how to use webforms and a database with Flask.
 Things you can do:

 * Learn how to work with Flask webforms
-* Add a database to your flask application
+* Add a database to your Flask application